AF-1/lms-dynamicplaylists/README.md

 ====

 This plugin lets you play continuous music mixes based on selection criteria defined in so-called <i>dynamic playlists</i>.<br>
 It comes with a number of ready-to-use dynamic playlists.
 In addition you can now <b>use your own custom dynamic playlist</b> definitions <b>directly</b> in this plugin, you don't need other plugins for that anymore.
-Based on Erland's <i>DynamicPlayList</i> plugin<br><br>
+Based on Erland's <i>DynamicPlayList</i> plugin.
 <br><br>

 ## Installation